Subito-it/SBTUITestTunnel/Documentation/Usage.md

          // i.e. prepare stub request, start monitoring requests }

+### Options

 - `SBTUITunneledApplicationLaunchOptionResetFilesystem` will delete the entire app's sandbox filesystem
 - `SBTUITunneledApplicationLaunchOptionDisableUITextFieldAutocomplete` disables UITextField's autocomplete functionality which can lead to unexpected results when typing text.

+### StartupBlock

+The startup block contains code that will be executed before the app enters the `applicationDidFinishLaunching(_:)`.
+This is the right place to setup the application before it gets launched

 ## Framework classes